JuliaLang/julia/README.md

 [the Julia REPL](https://docs.julialang.org/en/v1/stdlib/REPL/)
 for more details.

-On Windows we highly recommend running Julia in a modern terminal, such as [Windows Terminal from the Microsoft Store](https://aka.ms/terminal).
+On Windows, we highly recommend running Julia in a modern terminal, such as [Windows Terminal from the Microsoft Store](https://aka.ms/terminal).

 Support for editing Julia is available for many